mattr21/webdb-i-challenge/queries.md

 SELECT * FROM customers WHERE city = 'London'

 ## find all customers with postal code 1010.
 Returns 3 customers.
+SELECT * FROM customers WHERE postalcode = '1010'

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.
+SELECT * FROM suppliers WHERE supplierid = '11'

 ## list orders descending by the order date.
 The order with date 1997-02-12 should be at the top.